makersacademy/chitter-challenge/README.md

 The erb call in routes will check for `views/layout.erb` and if it exists will render that, then the erb file where the layout has a yield.
 This is very useful for keeping erb files dry, as the html head etc can be kept in the layout, and the individual views are only concerned with their business.

-### Styling with Bootstrap
+### User Story 9

+> As a Maker
+> So that my eyes do not hurt
+> I want the site to be nicely styled

-Given that this is a twitter clone, what could be more fitting than styling it with
+Given that this is a twitter clone, what could be more fitting than styling it with Bootstrap.

 ## Reflections